Thriftpy/thriftpy/README.rst

 Currently ThriftPy have these features (also advantages over the upstream python lib):

-- Supports python2.7+, python3.3+, pypy and pypy3.
+- Supports python2.6+, python3.3+, pypy and pypy3.

 - Compatible with Apache Thrift.
-You can use ThriftPy together with the official implemention servers and clients, such as a upstream server with a thriftpy client or the opposite.
+You can use ThriftPy together with the official implementation servers and clients, such as a upstream server with a thriftpy client or the opposite.

   Currently implemented protocols and transports: